John-Brandon/PBR-Tier-System/README.md

 ## Compiling the Fortran code under Mac OS X
 (1).
-At least some versions of Mac OS X come with the gfortran (v4.2) compiler pre-installed.
+Recent versions of Mac OS X have the gfortran compiler pre-installed.
 You can check if your machine has this installed by opening the terminal and typing
 ```shell
 gfortran -v
 ```